top of page

 Losing Your Grip - Too Distant

-Sometimes parents lose their grip on their kids because they aren't close enough.
+Sometimes, parents need to lose a grip on their kids because they aren't close enough.
 Kids thrive in families in which they know the love that their parents have for them.
 This warmth isn't smothering and isn't given because the parent needs to feel close.
-It is given in ample amounts because the parents know that kids need love.
+It is given in ample amounts because the parents know that kids need love and parenting.
 Holding back that love, swallowing a kind word, or not allowing kindness and grace to permeate your relationship with your kids limits their ability to see the very best in themselves.

 Distance is a defense mechanism.
 We employ it when we are not secure in being fully known and so we hide.
 But, our kids need to see us.
 They need to know us.